 - This program starts at varying times throughout the year based on when the sun sets.
 (Roughly 3pm Winter, 3-4pm Spring and Fall, 4-5pm Summer)

-- Cancellation Policy: You can reschedule or cancel your ticket without penalty with more than 48 hours notice.
-Otherwise the full ticket price is non-refundable.
-Should we cancel the program for any reason you will be given an opportunity to reschedule or receive your money back.
+- Cancellation Policy: We require 48 hours notice to cancel or reschedule a ticket without penalty.
+There is no refund for cancellations less than 48 hours or in the event of a no-show on the date of the program.
+Should we cancel the program for any reason you will be given an opportunity to reschedule or receive a refund.

 FAQs for Participants